-An introduction to the theory of groups, rings, integral domains, and fields.
+An introduction to the theory of groups,

+rings, integral domains, and fields.
+Three hours credit.
+Prerequisite: MTH 210.

 MTH 372.
-Quantitative Analysis for
+Quantitative Analysis for Decision Making.

-Decision Making.

 The application of mathematics to the problems of business.
 Quantitative techniques and models as means for solving many of the problems that arise in a modern business enterprise.
 Probability and decision making, mathematical programming, deterministic and probabilistic models.

 Three hours credit.
 Prerequisite: STS 220.

 MTH 390.
-The Historical Development of
+The Historical Development of Mathematics.

-Mathematics.